Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-we truly never dropped an atomic bomb on Hiroshima, we just dropped Jayesh
+Jayesh Lost his virginity before his Dad...

-Updated on: [19/7/2024]
+Updated on: [20/7/2024]
 <!-- #jokeEnd -->